 David was appointed to the Board as QLD Member Director on 2 September 2017.

 ACT Member Director

-Gabrielle is the Chief Executive of Canberra Microsurgery and Canberra Eye Laser.
+Gabrielle is the Executive Director of Canberra Microsurgery and Canberra Eye Laser.

 Gabrielle is a qualified Orthoptist and health Administrator.
 Her post-graduate studies include a Bachelor of Health Management and a Graduate Diploma in Business Administration.
 She is a member of the Australian Orthoptic Association and an associate member of RANZCO.

 Whilst maintaining her clinical role as an Orthoptist, Gabrielle has over 25 years of experience managing a day surgery environment, developing sound relationships with consumers, health insurers, accrediting agencies and statutory bodies.
 She is a strong advocate of the quality process.

 Gabrielle has been on the Day Hospitals Australia Board of Directors as ACT Member Director since July 2015.

 Gabrielle represents Day Hospitals Australia on the Prostheses List Advisory Committee, various prostheses reform working groups and most recently the Ophthalmology Liaison Implementation Group following the Ophthalmology MBS review.